- Northeastern: 09/14/2020

 - Community Partners: Which organization or community partners does your group plan to work with?
 Describe any contact or prior relationship you have with the community partner, if applicable.

 - Project Personnel: The people you are working with and how their talents will contribute to project completion or what types of attributes you are seeking in new members.
-Please share names of those who will be participating.

 - Methodology: The theory and techniques on which your project will rely, as well as a specific course of action for carrying the project through to completion.